nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The `tasksOn` command parses the user input and generates a `DateTime` object, however the time fields are default values since we only care about the particular Date, the it filters each patient by whether they have a task on the given Date.
-Each patient themselves filter their TaskList to arrive at the conclusion on whether they have a task on the given Date.
-Then the Model is set to show the filtered Patients, each with their own TaskList to also only the Tasks on the given Date.
+The `view` command when no flags are present, parses the user input and generates a `TasksOnCommand` object which has a `DateTime` object containing the date the user wants the tasks for.
+When the command is executed, it sets the model to show only the tasks on the day of interest.

-The Sequence diagram below shows the execution of a tasksOn command
+The Sequence diagram below shows the execution of a view command with no flags.

 ![tasksOnSequenceDiagram](images/TasksOnSequenceDiagram.png)